Last 5K of the year! Yay! The Bright Nights 5K makes it race #9 of the year.

 They do Bright Nights during the winter, where they set up light structures throughout the park.
 There’s a section dedicated to Dr. Seuss (he was born in Springfield, MA), there are animal structures outside the zoo, and most of them are Christmas-y.
 Normally cars drive through at night to see the lights, but they shut down the entire area for the race.

-I ran this race with my boss and one of his friends, and we got there a little before 6:00 p.m.; the race was set to start at 6:30 p.m.
+We got to Forest Park a little before 6:00 p.m.; the race was set to start at 6:30 p.m.
 Bib and swag bag—which included a quarter-zip pullover, pass to Bright Nights, pass to Festival of Trees and pass to the zoo—pick-up took a long time, and the race ended up starting at 6:50.
 OH, and it was like 30 degrees.
 SO COLD.

 One of the awesome things about this race is that people dress up in holiday attire.
 In addition to the antlers and tutu, I wore Christmas-y socks, which aren’t pictured.
 Some people were in full Santa suits, someone was dressed up like the Grinch, and a lot of people opted for head pieces and festive leggings.